EfremE24/weather-api/README.md

 curl "http://localhost:8080/weather?temp=-5"

 curl "http://localhost:8080/weather?temp=95"
+These commands will return messages describing weather conditionsfor the tempeartures you input.
 ## 4) Design Decisions

 - The project intentionally uses no database to remain minimal, stateless, and easy to containerize.